QuiltMC/rfcs/0003-asm-regex.md

 API visibility has been a struggle for Fabric modders since its inception.
 Since no way is available for an API to make changes to Minecraft code that are visible at compile-time, modders are expected to [just know](https://github.com/FabricMC/fabric/blob/1.16/fabric-object-builder-api-v1/src/main/java/net/fabricmc/fabric/api/object/builder/v1/entity/FabricEntityTypeBuilder.java) that a specific extension exists.
 In extreme cases (such as the Fabric Rendering API), there may be an API to allow a mod to  [*completely replace*](https://github.com/FabricMC/fabric/pull/1182) an existing Minecraft construct, with no indication to the modder that this could happen!

-Additionally, there is no way in existing bytecode manipulation libraries (besides raw ASM) for pattern-matching--Mixins are difficult to use for even targetting the same pattern where all usages are known
+This RFC intends to introduce a new general-purpose bytecode manipulation library that is able to modify Minecraft and mod jars both at runtime, and at import-time in the same manner as Jar Processors.

 # Explanation
 ASMR comes in four major parts: the [Frontend](#the-compiler), the [Compiler](#the-compiler), the [Backend](#the-backend), and the [Processor](#the-processor).